unrelentingfox/google-machine-learning-notes/README.md

 4. Then finally check that we have not over-fit to the validation set by testing our model against the test set.
    * We should see results as close to our results on the validation set as possible.

+# 2020-07-22
+## Representation
+### Feature engineering
+The process of transfroming raw data into a feature vector.
+This takes up a significant portion of our time in machine learning.
+Most machine learning models must represent features as numbers.
+So when we run into features that are strings or other types of data, we will need a way to transform them.

+**Categorical Features** - Features that have a discrete set of possible values.
+Street name, for example.
+These values will need to be converted to numberic values.
+We do this by putting all of the possible feature values in an enumerated mapping and storing only the index as the feature's value.

+**OOV (out-of-vocabulary) Bucket** - When dealing with categorical features, it is likely that our dataset does not contain every possible value for a feature, so we put all of those extra values into a catch-all "other" category known as an OOV bucket.

+For example using this approach, here's how we can map our street names to numbers:
+* map Charleston Road to 0
+* map North Shoreline Boulevard to 1
+* map Shorebird Way to 2
+* map Rengstorff Avenue to 3
+* map everything else (OOV) to 4

+However this solution can create some issues.
+* We will be learning a single weight that applies to all streets and multiplying that weight based upon the location of the street in the map (0, 1, 2, etc).
+Our model will need the flexibility of learning different weights for each street.
+* We might have cases where a house is on a courner of two streets wich means that street\_name would take multiple values

+**one-hot-encoding** - When you take categorical features and convert them into a binary vector where the length of the vector is the size of the discrete set of possible values.
+All values of the vector are set to 0 except for the one that represents the value of the feature.

+**multi-hot-encoding** - Same as one-hot-encoding except there can be multiple 1 values in the vector.

+**Sparse Representation** - Suppose that you had 1,000,000 different street names in your data set that you wanted to include as values for street_name.
+Explicitly creating a binary vector of 1,000,000 elements where only 1 or 2 elements are true is a very inefficient representation in terms of both storage and computation time when processing these vectors.
+In this situation, a common approach is to use a sparse representation in which only nonzero values are stored.

+### Qualities of Good Features
+##### Avoid rarely used or discrete feature values
+Good features should have values that appear more than 5 or so times in a data set.
+This allows the model to see the feature and it's relation with other features and determine if it is a good predictor of the label.
+Conversely if a feature's value appears only once or very rarely, the model can't make predictions based on that feature.
+* A unique id, for example, would be a bad feature because each value would only be used once.
+##### Prefer clear and obvious meanings
+Each feature should have clear meaning
+* For example use years instead of seconds to denote the age of a house.
+##### Don't use "magic" values
+Using the value -1 to mean that a value isn't present is an example of a "magic" value that has some extra meaning.
+Instead we should add an additional boolean feature to denote whether the value exists or not.
+##### Account for upstream instability
+Definitions of features should not change over time.
+* For example, using cityName instead of cityId because CityName is much less likely to change than the Name.